 Barwon Investment Partners

-- Advised on all material property matters relating to the redevelopment of Karrinyup Shopping Centre, the largest shopping centre redevelopment in Australia.
-This includes advising on all majors and international leasing, retail leasing, building and construction matters.
+- Advised AMP Capital Investors regarding the Karrinyup Shopping Centre; has been the key legal advisor on all material property matters relating to the site.
+This includes all majors and international leasing, all retail leasing and building and construction matters.